 We have been playing at Discovery Park since we were both in college.
 This park is truly fun for everyone!
 This park was rebuilt in 2019.
 There are lots of places to explore and the fun is working your way through the huge castle.
 The rebuilt park is much more open and there is still a toddler section.
 There are also lots of swings, music exploration, little beehives, and much more.
 Outside of the wooden park you will find bathrooms, picnic tables, tennis courts, and baseball fields.

 Nielsen’s Grove Park is a beautiful park filled with rich history.
 Some people think that this park was the first one established in Utah (1880).
 There is a beautiful pond with a fountain that is always filled with ducks, so make sure to bring healthy snacks for the birds.
 There is a huge grassy field, a playground, picnic tables, bathrooms, and little gardens.
 The little gardens have paths for enjoying the flowers.
-There is also a HUGE carousel swing.
-All children want to have a chance to swing on “the swing,” but it’s across the park from the duck pond so make sure to walk over and check it out.
 There are lots of paved pathways throughout the park so take time to explore, as well as a self-guided small museum about the history of Nielsen’s Grove.